lock page (2)

 A decade of digitalization, internationalization and continuous development – still very present for many.
 The major change in school policy from G9 to G8 also had a significant impact on these years.

-The article features numerous high-quality guest contributions, including from
+This article features numerous high-quality guest contributions, including those by

 Ski camp 2010s

-The “Stein proudly presents” series focuses on a wide variety of personalities: current and former pupils, employees, companions and friends of the school.
-Their stories show how diverse and lively our school community is.
-Below are some of the personalities we introduced to you in 2025, but we would highly recommend all the interviews in the “Stein proudly presents” series.
+The “Stein proudly presents” series spotlights a wide variety of individuals: current and former students, staff members, mentors, and friends of the school.
+Their stories showcase just how diverse and vibrant our school community is.
+Here are a few of the individuals we introduced to you in 2025, but we’d really like to warmly recommend all the interviews in the “Stein proudly presents” series to you.

 levi umhau 45